 These cheesy black bean enchiladas are packed with spinach and veggies and are smothered in a tasty enchilada sauce.
 They’re so easy to make and are great for a filling family dinner.

 Whether you’re a dedicated vegetarian or trying out Meat Free Monday, vegetarian enchiladas are always a great idea.
 We love them for a cosy weeknight dinner.
-They were one of the first veggie dinners that we relied upon when we switched to a vegetarian diet.
 They’re so easy to make and always satisfy even the hungriest of appetites.

 These enchiladas are packed with black beans, spinach, peppers, and sweetcorn, all of which give these enchiladas some texture.
 They’re then smothered in a tasty enchilada sauce and covered in cheese and sour cream.
 I mean comfort food doesn’t get better than this!